From Portland to Multnomah Falls: 5 Best Ways to Get There

 We may earn a commission from affiliate links ()

 The fastest way to Multnomah Falls from Portland is by car.
 This area receives over two million visitors each year, and parking at the falls routinely hits capacity.
+Parking gates close when the lot fills, adding potentially more time to travel.
 These congestion issues make public transportation, like the Columbia Gorge Express, the best way to travel.

 Organized tours of Multnomah Falls from Portland are also available.
 Guided excursions from Portland leave the driving and trip planning to a professional guide.
-With downtown hotel pickups available, these tours also make other scenic stops in the Columbia River Gorge.
-Organized tours also come with a professional guide who shares insights about the area.
+With downtown hotel pickups available, a guided tour is the easiest way to see Multnomah Falls.
+These tours also make other scenic stops in the Columbia River Gorge and come with a professional guide who shares insights about the area.

 Intrepid explorers can reach Multnomah Falls from Portland by bicycle.
 The Historic Columbia River Highway is bike-friendly, with far slower traffic than the adjacent Interstate 84.
-The 2017 Eagle Creek Fire significantly damaged the Columbia River Gorge, including the Historic Columbia River Highway.
-Visitors will want to check current conditions before visiting.
+It's approximately a 30-mile bike ride to Multnomah Falls, depending on the starting location within the city.

 On This Page:

 1. From Portland to Multnomah Falls by Organized Tour